 Otherwise known as a Virtual Private Network, a VPN is an online tool which can considerably enhance the online security and privacy of your business.
 By encrypting the company’s web connection, staff members will be able to share information, send emails, and go about their day to day tasks in a much safer manner.

 Another area in which a VPN excels is any instance where a business utilizes a remote workforce.
-Companies that do so could potentially face a web security nightmare in that many workers connect to open public WiFi networks – a situation whereby sensitive files are at a much greater risk of being intercepted.
+Companies that don’t use VPNs could potentially face a web security nightmare in that many workers connect to open public WiFi networks – a situation whereby sensitive files are at a much greater risk of being intercepted.
 Thankfully, a VPN helps to eradicate this issue by masking the true IP address of any device accessing or sharing private information over the web.
+Speaking of VPNs, check out the detailed expert review of PureVPN.

 Communication is undoubtedly a major aspect of running a business nowadays, but if the necessary precautions aren’t taken, it will only be a matter of time before cybercrime begins to take its toll on your company.